-Nearly 15 million adults in the United States have some form of dysphagia.
-This difficulty in swallowing can be the result of a neurological event or disorder, head and/or neck cancer, or an unknown cause.
+Nearly 15 million adults in the United States have some form of dysphagia (difficulty swallowing).
+This can be the result of a neurological event or disorder, head and/or neck cancer, or an unknown cause.

 Our inpatient and outpatient Speech-Language Pathologists provide a broad range of services for dysphagia.
 Clinical evaluation may include a videofluoroscopic swallow study, which observes how different textures and consistencies of food and drink move through the patient’s mouth, throat and esophagus, or it may entail a test where the patient’s swallowing is observed via a flexible endoscope inserted through the nose.